Missing Link (comics): Radioactive Missing Link

-The Missing Link is a superhumanly strong Neanderthal-like humanoid whose body absorbs and emits radiation.
-Eventually the Missing Link builds up so much radiation that he explodes, but he can then reconstruct his body.

-The creature known as the "Missing Link" in modern times was born countless millennia ago.
-He was sealed in an underground pocket during a volcanic eruption, leaving him in suspended animation until modern times.
+The Missing Link is a super-humanly strong Neanderthal-like humanoid whose body absorbs and emits radiation.
+Eventually, the Missing Link builds up so much radiation that he explodes, but he can then reconstruct his body.
+The creature known as the "Missing Link" in modern times was born thousands of years ago and had become sealed up in an underground area as a volcanic eruption occurred, leaving him in suspended animation until modern times.

-A Chinese atomic test causes a rift to open in the ground, spewing magma to the surface, and a few days later the creature crawls out, mutating into a radioactive monster.
+A Chinese atomic test opens a rift in the ground, spewing magma to the surface, and a few days later the creature crawls out, mutating into a new radioactive form.
 The Chinese capture him with sleeping-gas, but once fully mutated the Missing Link becomes too powerful to control.
 To be rid of him, the Chinese place him in a lead-lined capsule aboard a freighter from a satellite nation, to be launched into New York harbor.
 During his ensuing rampage through New York, he repeatedly fights the Hulk, and it emerges that prolonged exposure to the radiation from the Missing Link triggers the Hulk's transformations to and from human form.
 During the last of their battles, both are captured by Russian Colonel Yuri Brevlov, who flies them behind the Iron Curtain.
 While aboard the Russian ship, the Missing Link explodes into thousands of pieces from radiation buildup.

 Eventually, its body reconstructs itself in the Appalachian Mountains of West Virginia.
 The Brickfords, a local family, find him and care for him.
-The Brickfords name him "Lincoln", educate him, and get him a job in the mines.
+The Brickfords name him "Lincoln", educate him, and get him a job working in their mines.
 The Brickfords also take in Bruce Banner soon after.
-Bruce recognizes who Lincoln is after Jimmy-Jack Brickford falls sick from radiation poisoning due to exposure to Lincoln.
+Bruce recognizes who Lincoln is after Jimmy-Jack Brickford falls sick due to radiation poisoning after exposure to Lincoln.
 Bruce confronts Lincoln to get him to leave the Brickfords, but Lincoln does not believe him and attacks.
-As the Missing Link fights the Hulk, his touch burns the Hulk and he realizes that Banner was telling the truth just as he reaches critical mass and explodes again.
-When the Hulk and the Missing Link crawl from the wreckage, the Brickfords and the other citizens think that the Hulk was responsible for the destruction and the child's sickness as Lincoln was only protecting them.
+As the Missing Link fights the Hulk, his touch burns the Hulk, and he realizes that Banner was telling being honest just as he reaches critical mass and explodes again.
+When the miners see the Hulk and the Missing Link crawling out from the wreckage, both the Brickfords and the other citizens think that the Hulk was responsible for the destruction and the child's sickness as Lincoln was only protecting them.
 The Hulk leaves the area unnoticed when Lincoln is no longer a threat.

-When Lincoln reforms into a solid form again, he continues to live with the Brickfords and work in the mines.
+When Lincoln reforms into a solid form again, he continues to stay with the Brickfords and continues to work for them in the mines.
 The mines begin to leak toxic fumes, making people leave or become sick.
 Lincoln realizes this is his fault, and he hides deep in the mines.
-The Spaceknight Rom detects the radiation and investigates, curing the Brickfords of their radiation poisoning.
-Rom finds Lincoln and explains to him that he is a threat to the entire planet.
-Rom uses his neutralizer to purge Lincoln of his radiation.
+The Spaceknight Rom detects the radiation and investigates, curing the radiation poisoning suffered by the Brickfords.
+Rom finds Lincoln and explains to him that he threatens the whole planet.
+Rom uses his neutralizer to remove the radiation from Lincoln.